-While these diamonds are the most popular in the industry there are more diamond names to be discovered.
-Such as the baguette cut diamond, square cut diamond, tapered cut diamond or rose cut diamond.
+In addition to these popular ones, many diamond names are still to be discovered.
+Among them, there are the baguette cut diamond, square cut diamond, tapered cut diamond, and rose cut diamond.

-The types of diamonds by the popular diamond colors
+The types of diamonds ranged by the popular diamond colors

-Next, to the different types of diamonds by cut, there are diamond color types to discover.
-Because everyone knows the colorless diamonds but did you know there were color mint diamonds?
+Next to the different types of diamonds ranged by cut, there are many diamond colors.
+Everyone knows the colorless diamonds, but have you heard about mint-colored diamonds, for example?

-Meet some of the popular diamond colors on the market:
+The most popular diamond colors on the diamond market are:

 - Yellow diamond